Ecotrust/madrona/docs/feature_classes.rst

     Specify a base context to use when rendering feature attributes.

-.. py:attribute:: shareable

-    Enabled by default, set to False to disable sharing functionality.

 .. py:attribute:: copy

     Enabled by default, set to False to disable copy functionality.
 Calls the